 Counseling psychologists work with clients one-on-one, as well as with couples and families.
 Their work is often compared to that of the clinical psychologist, but there are some noticeable differences.
 For instance, the clinical psychologist is more research-based and is more likely to treat a wide variety of acute mental disorders.
 The counseling psychologist, on the other hand, is more likely to assist clients with

 The field of psychology is very dynamic and so new areas of focus come about on a regular basis.
-For instance, the British Psychological Society (BPS) includes cyberpsychology (also known as web psychology and internet psychology) as one of the emerging fields within psychology.
+For instance, agencies like the British Psychological Society (BPS) include cyberpsychology (also known as web psychology and internet psychology) as one of the emerging fields within psychology.

 Cyberpsychology involves the study of psychological phenomena related to the use of the internet and all other forms of technology.
 The field includes the rapidly developing area of online counseling, where clients can conveniently connect with a therapist via the internet.
 Furthermore, while much emphasis is placed on social media, other activities such as online shopping and gaming and their effect on behavior are also considered in Cyberpsychology.